bomonike/bomonike.github.io/weather-info.md

 The program makes use of external modules, so can't be run within ProgramWiz.

-Here's how to run my program within Google's Colab like the pros:
+So run my program within Google's Colab like the pros:

 1. Open a Terminal app.
 1. Bring the <tt>openweather.py</tt> file to the Terminal.